moshix/BITNETServices/README.md

 INSTALLATION
 ------------

-This program runs on z/VM, VM/ESA 2.x and VM/SP R4.
-No version earlier than VM/SP R4 is supported currently.
+Fetch the correct RELAY CHAT version (either VM/SP r5 and up, VM/ESA and z/VM, or MVS 3.8).
+No version earlier than VM/SP R2 is supported currently.

 1. Upload RELAY EXEC to a VM account named RELAY with permissions G.

 2. configure the first few environemnt-specific variables at the top of the program.
 Most important are NJE node name, time zone and sysop name

-3. for VM/ESA and up configure the compatibility variable to 2 .For VM/SP R4, use compatibility=1

-4. Give your RELAY virtual machine the necessary class to enable it to issue this command: defaults set tell msgcmd msgnoh
+3. Give your RELAY virtual machine the necessary class to enable it to issue this command: defaults set tell msgcmd msgnoh

-5. Make sure your RSCS CONFIG has class B and the option MSGNOH enabled
+4. Make sure your RSCS CONFIG has class B and the option MSGNOH enabled

-6. start with "RELAY" and disconnect the terminal
+5. start with "RELAY" and disconnect the terminal